-This comprehensive guide is designed for individuals aspiring to pursue careers as Teaching Assistants.
-It offers insights into the responsibilities, necessary skills, required qualifications, education and opportunities for career progression that Teaching Assistants have.
+This comprehensive guide is designed for individuals aspiring to pursue careers as teaching assistants.
+It offers insights into the responsibilities, necessary skills, required qualifications, education and opportunities for career progression that teaching assistants have.

 Duties and responsibilities

-Responsibilities may vary based on your background, training, and role as a Teaching Assistant.
+Responsibilities may vary based on your background, training, and role as a teaching assistant.
 Generally, you’ll be tasked with:

 • Ensuring that pupils can engage in learning and stay on track during lessons, teaching them to become independent learners.

-• Supporting students’ social and emotional development, addressing any concerns to Teachers when required.
+• Supporting students’ social and emotional development, addressing any concerns to teachers when required.

-• Supporting Teachers to manage challenging behaviours, and promoting positive behaviour.
+• Supporting teachers to manage challenging behaviours, and promoting positive behaviour.

 • Participating in reading sessions, both individually and as a group, to enhance students’ literacy skills.

-• Monitoring student progress, maintaining detailed records, and offering regular feedback to parents and Teachers.
+• Monitoring student progress, maintaining detailed records, and offering regular feedback to parents and teachers.

 • Undertaking administrative tasks, such as classroom preparation and tidying.